v0lt13/EditorAttributesDocs/docs/source/Attributes/ConditionalAttributes/index.rst

 **Conditional Attributes** are attributes that execute based on certain conditions.

 .. note::
-	All attributes in this category need to search members to evaluate their conditions, you can read more about it at :doc:`howtouse/finding members`.
+	All attributes in this category need to search members to evaluate their conditions, you can read more about it at :doc:`../../GettingStarted/howtouse`.

 .. toctree::
     :maxdepth: 1